Family Court Litigation

 Our longstanding association with experts, such as Barristers, Forensic Accountants and Valuers gives us the edge in representing you.

 Sometimes the other spouse’s expectations or underlying health issues, particularly mental health, means that cases have to run.
 Such cases still need to be managed in a sensitive and cost effective manner particularly if co-parenting needs to be an outcome.
 We have the expertise to conduct such complex litigation.

 How do I get to see my child?

-An urgent application to the Court for time can be made, they are poorly used.
+An urgent application to the Court for time can be made but they are rarely used.
 We can obtain exemptions from the usual mediation processes and stop parents using children as pawns.

 What can I do when Orders aren't complied with?

 The Court has comprehensive enforcement and contempt procedures so that we can get ‘game playing’ parents back on track.